JoeKun/freebsd-configuration/documentation/freebsd/freebsd-packages.md

 When the installation is over, you can log into your machine for the first time.
 You can also detach the console by pressing ^+B and then D (control + B and then D).

-If you want to be able to reach this virtual machine from the FreeBSD host using the `baz.local` address, just install `avahi-dawmon` on the virtual machine:
+If you want to be able to reach this virtual machine from the FreeBSD host using the `baz.local` address, just install `avahi-daemon` on the virtual machine:

 ```
 # apt install avahi-daemon